20 1 Wine is a mocker, strong drink a brawler; and whoever is led astray by it is not wise.

-2 The dread anger of a king is like the growling of a lion; anyone who provokes him to anger forfeits life itself.
+2 The dread wrath of a king is like the growling of a lion; he who provokes him to anger forfeits his life.

-5 The purposes in the human mind are like deep water, but the intelligent will draw them out.
+5 The purpose in a man's mind is like deep water, but a man of understanding will draw it out.

 8 A king who sits on the throne of judgment winnows all evil with his eyes.

 9 Who can say, "I have made my heart clean; I am pure from my sin"?

 10 Diverse weights and diverse measures are both alike an abomination to the Lord.